Non-Motorcycle Meanders

 Al-Andalus

 Prior to my Morocco tour in 2009, I spent some time in Madrid and southern Spain, visiting Toledo, Seville and Cordoba.
-There was an area of Spain under Moorish rule called Al-Andalus.
+There was an area of southern Spain under Moorish rule called Al-Andalus.
 I hadn’t set out with this concept in mind, but it was a perfect prelude to Morocco.

 Treasury, Petra